-The first step, is to install Java on Ubuntu, to be able to run eclipse and develop the java appication later on.
+The first step is to install Java on Ubuntu, to be able to run eclipse and develop the java application later on.
 This is very simple by just issue this command to the CLI:

 To check, if java is installed correctly, simply use this command:

 [email protected]:~$ java -version openjdk version "1.8.0_91" OpenJDK Runtime Environment (build 1.8.0_91-8u91-b14-3ubuntu1~16.04.1-b14) OpenJDK 64-Bit Server VM (build 25.91-b14, mixed mode)

 If you see the above output, Java is installed successfully.
 There is already a new version of this SDK available, which is

 The next step is to install maven.
 Maven is needed to create and compile the application package.
 Install maven, using this command:

 This should download and install maven, together with some dependencies.
 To check, if maven is installed correctly, with the correct version, as you need at least version 3.0.4, issue this command:

 [email protected]:~$ mvn --version Apache Maven 3.3.9 Maven home: /usr/share/maven Java version: 1.8.0_91, vendor: Oracle Corporation Java home: /usr/lib/jvm/java-8-openjdk-amd64/jre Default locale: en_US, platform encoding: UTF-8 OS name: "linux", version: "4.4.0-34-generic", arch: "amd64", family: "unix"